cargonvis/docker-yolov7/README.md

      --img-size 640 \
      --source custom_data/nameofyourproject/test/images/mytestimage.jpg
     ```
     Replace nameofyourproject with your project name, and modify the command to specify your test image and adjust the confidence threshold if needed.
+To visualize the prediction in the image, go to the "/runs/detect/" directory and use a tool like "fim" for viewing.
+Example: fim mytestimage.jpg

 13. To test predictions on a video, place the video file in the yolov7/ directory and run the following command:
     ```